Writing to Your Loved One’s Transplant Recipients

 The decision to write to your loved one’s recipient(s) is a very personal and powerful experience.
 Donor families sometimes choose to write to transplant recipients to share information about themselves and their loved one.
 For some families, sharing with their loved one’s transplant recipient(s) helps them in their grief journey.
 We encourage you to write if and when it feels right for you.

-- Please know that there are differences in writing to organ, eye and tissue recipients, detailed in the following sections.
+Please note: There are differences in writing to organ, eye and tissue recipients, as detailed in the following sections.

 Letter Writing FAQs